mothur/mothur.github.io/_wiki/mothur_v.1.13.0.md

 ---
-title: 'Mothur v.1.13.0'
+title: 'mothur v.1.13.0'
 redirect_from: '/wiki/Mothur_v.1.13.0.html'
 ---
 As everyone heads back to a new academic year, we are happy to announce the release of [mothur v.1.13.0](mothur_v.1.13.0)!

-Since the last release we have been head deep in processing the raw 16S rRNA data for the US Human Microbiome Project - that\'s 90 \*million\* sequences for those of you keeping track at home.
+Since the last release we have been head deep in processing the raw 16S rRNA data for the US Human Microbiome Project - that's 90 \*million\* sequences for those of you keeping track at home.
 That also means that mothur is strong enough to process a large number of sequences.
 We are quite excited about this because many people did not think that an